MachinisteWeb/node-atlas/README.md

    - Create and maintain and run internationalized wesites without use a single JavaScript file.
 That's it's perfect for beginners or for develop presentational website with high performance quickly.

    - Develop Node.js internationalized websites or scalable [Node.js](https://nodejs.org/en/) applications running of all sizes with server-based source code for high performance, indexability and W3C compliancy.
+Distant REST APIs are also easily to create.